temporalio/documentation/docs/server-production-deploy.md

 They are also include the `namespace` tag.
 Additional information is available in [this forum post](https://community.temporal.io/t/metrics-for-monitoring-server-performance/536/3).

+*This section is still being written - if you have specific questions you'd like us to answer, please get in touch on Slack or [email](mailto:swyx@temporal.io).*

 ### Debugging

 Coming soon.

+*This section is still being written - if you have specific questions you'd like us to answer, please get in touch on Slack or [email](mailto:swyx@temporal.io).*

 ## Further Reading